Guide for applying for a security clearance

 National probity assessment form

-The applicant must complete the NSW police force application for national probity assessment (P877 form), located on the SafeWork website.
+The applicant must complete the NSW Police force application for national probity assessment (P 877 form).

 How to apply for a security clearance